kanaria69/Mainecoco/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why can't eggs have love?
+They will break up too soon.